GH05T-HUNTER5/ins-bruter/README.md

 - It may not work properly due to many limitations of Instagram
 - Here we provide a link of a book to know more about Instagram hacking methods : <a href="https://t.me/GH05T_HUNTER5/475">Click</a>

+## Working

+- It works well with Kali Linux, Parrot and Termux app

 ## INSTALLATION